HeWenbin-bobo/CS5242-Project-Garbage-Classification-Shanghai/README.md

 ## Project initialization
 * Please run `model_code.ipynb` on colab.
 Program will automatically download all necessary files from github repository.
 (Or you can directly get all files from google drive link)

+## MEMO
+Since the well-trained VIT model is too large, we have to remove it in our Github repository (otherwise, we need to pay the Github LFS service).
+Instead, we upload the rar files of this model.
+Due to this update, some code may need to update in notebook (even if you download all files through Google Drive, still need to update some code to avoid re-download these files)